Learning-Based Importance Sampling via Stochastic Optimal Control for Stochastic Reaction Networks

-for a random variable $X$.
 We set the Adam optimizer step size $\alpha=0.1$ for the simulations.

 Figure~\ref{fig:decayadam} shows 100 Adam optimization steps for the decay example (Example \ref{exp:decay}) for step size $\Delta t_{pl}=\Delta t_f=1/2^4$.
 The quantity of interest is a rare event probability with magnitude $10^{-3}$.
 To estimate the gradient, we use $M=10^4$ samples per Adam iteration.
 The squared coefficient of variation is reduced by a factor of $10^{2}$ compared with the standard MC-TL variance after 13 Adam iterations.
 After reaching this minimum, the squared coefficient of variation increases for the next iteration steps.
 This behavior might be avoided by employing a smaller step size in the Adam algorithm.
-Figure~\ref{fig:decayadam}(d) confirms that the kurtosis is bounded to a level below the standard TL's kurtosis, which is a good indicator for the variance estimator robustness (see \cite{hammouda2020importance} for the connection between sample variance and kurtosis).
+Figure~\ref{fig:decayadam}(d) confirms that the kurtosis is bounded to a level below the standard TL's kurtosis, indicating a robust variance estimator.

 For the 4-dimensional stochastic reaction network (Example~\ref{exp:mm}), the rare event probability for the event $\{X_3(T)>22\}$ is of magnitude $10^{-5}$.
 Figure~\ref{fig:4d}(b) confirms that the proposed learning-based approach reduces the variance by a factor $ 4\times 10^3$ compared with standard TL for step size $\Delta t_{pl}=\Delta t_f=1/2^4$.
 Although Figure~\ref{fig:4d}(c) seems to shows that parameters $\beta^{time}$ and $\beta^{space}_4$ overlap, this is an artifact from the scale of the y-axis; in fact, the final values are $\beta_{time}=-3.2\times 10^{-4}$ and $\beta^{space}_4=-3.0\times 10^{-3}$.
 The intrinsic structure of Example \ref{exp:mm} results in similar molecule counts for $E(t)$ and $S(t)$ and hence similar values for $\beta^{space}_1$ and $\beta^{space}_2$.
 Figure~\ref{fig:4d}(d) confirms that the kurtosis for the proposed approach is substantially reduced compared with the kurtosis for the standard TL approach.